a4k45h1050/a4k45h1050.github.io/_posts/2016-12-16-Week-4---Using-Lightbot-to-enhance-learning-on-GitHub.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td>I used the tips to help me get htorugh the levels and I tried to find the shortest way possible, so it stretched my learning, not just pciking the easiest option.</td>
+    <td>I used the tips to help me get through the levels and I tried to find the shortest way possible, so it stretched my learning, not just pciking the easiest option.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>